imohitparkash/SolarScope/README.md

 ## Status

-Actively maintained.
-Planned next: adding more solar system bodies (Mars, Venus) and a distance-over-time chart.
+Feature-complete for now, no active development.
+Possible future additions: more solar system bodies (Mars, Venus), a distance-over-time chart.